AmazeDeus/ArtificEon/README.md

 -> After Logging in, New Post Action Button can be Found at Route "/blog".

 <b>Edit/Delete Blog Post:</b><br>
--> Edit/Delete Action Button can be Found at Route "/blog/{blogSlug}/view".
+-> After Logging in, Edit/Delete Action Button can be Found at Route "/blog/{blogSlug}/view".

 ## Known Issues